-In all honesty we would rather it were the former, because that could more easily be corrected: as Simon said in his TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave him more pleasure than any other result.
-It would suit our agenda far better if a few Eastern, Southern and/or developing countries had put some rich Western countries to shame for their greater contribution to humanity or the planet.
+In all honesty I would rather it were the former, because that could more easily be corrected: as I said in my 2014 TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave me more pleasure than any other result.
+It would suit my agenda far better if more Eastern, Southern and/or developing countries had put rich Western countries to shame for their greater contribution to humanity or the planet.
 But unfortunately it just doesn’t seem to be the case - at least not using any of the data that's robust, reliable, relevant and available.

-And most of the data is produced by big international agencies - mainly in the UN system - which means that in many cases it's actually collected by the statistical offices of the countries themselves.
-This leaves relatively little room for bias, and in any case, the UN represents most countries on earth.
+And most of the data is produced by big international agencies - mainly in the UN system - which means that it's usually actually collected by the statistical offices of the countries themselves.
+This leaves relatively little room for bias, and the UN represents most countries on earth.

 As an experiment, we even tried deliberately to rig the rankings in a number of different ways, by excluding certain datasets (we couldn't add any new ones because these 35 were the only suitable ones we could find after four years of research) and changing some of the calculation methods, just to see how different we could make the results.
 We tried dividing the data by population and by GNI, but it didn't substantially change the ranking.
 The final decision to divide the results by GDP was made purely to avoid penalising poorer countries for their smaller economies.

-Countries in the South and East, on the whole, have tended to be more inwardly or regionally focused: many of them have big domestic problems still to address; some are not only happy to be free-riders on the planet, they also feel it’s their right.
+Countries in the South and East, on the whole, have tended to be more inwardly or regionally focused: many of them have big domestic problems still to address (in some cases, this is thanks to the legacy of colonialism left by today's rich countries); some are not only happy to be free-riders on the planet, they also feel it’s their right.
 And there may be some rough justice in this, but the kind of justice that punishes everybody, including the righteous, is primitive justice indeed.

 Perhaps others feel somehow excluded from the “international community” despite the plethora of international institutions that all countries can belong to these days, and perhaps lack the necessary self-confidence to participate actively in global issues.